Sharma-Tu/VisualizingInequality-HDI-2018/README.md

 Here we try to view the changes in respective components leading to overall change in HDI.

+Please note that in following graphs the bars representing contributing factors are on a log-scale and the linear shifts in contributing factor (mentioned in %) will not add up to actual gap in total HDI due to non-linearity of geometric mean.

 ### LOW HDI COUNTRIES -

 ![](LowHDI.png)